-When you’re young and agile, it’s easy to climb stairs, play hopscotch, or ride a bike.
+When you’re young and agile, climbing stairs, playing hopscotch, or riding a bike is easy.
 Balance is something you rarely think about, because it comes naturally.

 Unfortunately, that begins to change as you get older.

-After the age of 50, reflexes and coordination slow down, muscle mass and strength decrease, and changes to your eyes affect depth perception and night vision.
+After age 50, reflexes and coordination slow down, muscle mass and strength decrease, and changes to your eyes affect depth perception and night vision.

-All of these changes together significantly increase the risk of a fall, fracture, or more serious injury.
+These changes significantly increase the risk of a fall, fracture, or more serious injury.

-You may not be able to turn back the clock and recapture your youth, but you can improve balance and prevent falls with easy at-home exercises.
+You may be unable to turn back the clock and recapture your youth, but you can improve balance and prevent falls with easy at-home exercises.

-Setting aside 20-30 minutes each day to build muscle and improve coordination can help you stay mobile for years to come.
+Setting aside 20-30 minutes daily to build muscle and improve coordination can help you stay mobile for years.

-At Carewell, we’ve put together 6 easy at-home exercises to improve your balance and prevent falls.
+At Carewell, we’ve put together six easy at-home exercises to improve your balance and prevent falls.

 Did you ever hold balance competitions with your childhood friends or siblings?
 If so, you’ll probably recognize this exercise.